Hydrangea macrophylla 'Hot Red Violet'

 - Hardiness: fully hardy

-Recently introduced, this deciduous shrub intially produces pink flowerheads that mature to an unusually dark pinkish red flowerheads in mid- to late summer when grown on soils with a neutral pH.
+Recently introduced, this deciduous shrub intially produces pink flowerheads that mature to an unusually dark pinkish red in mid- to late summer, when grown on soils with a neutral pH.
 Compact and bushy, it is well suited to pots and containers and the flower-heads make excellent additions to dried flower arrangements.

 - Garden care: To enhance flowering prune in spring, cut back the flowered stems to a strong pair of buds below each flower-head.
 Once established, remove a quarter to a third of the old shoots to the base of the plant.